WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 The USRP-X Series only supports Gigabit and Ten Gigabit Ethernet and will not work with a 10/100 Mbps interface.
 However, a 10/100 Mbps interface can be connected indirectly to a USRP-X through a Gigabit Ethernet switch.

+**Please note that 10 Gigabit Ethernet defines the protocol, not necessary the medium.
+For example, you may use 10GigE over optical with optical SFP+ transceiver modules.**

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Setup the host interface
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The USRP-X Series communicates at the IP/UDP layer over the gigabit and ten gigabit ethernet.
+The USRP-X Series communicates at the IP/UDP layer over the Gigabit and Ten Gigabit Ethernet.
 The default IP address for the USRP X300/X310 device depends on the Ethernet Port and interface used.
 You must configure the host Ethernet interface with a static IP address on the same subnet as the connected device to enable communication, as shown in the following table: